What is Allergic Rhinitis?

 Skin prick testing is the gold standard in allergy testing.
 It is used to confirm which type of pollen is causing the Hay Fever symptoms while also excluding other common nasal allergies such as house dust mite, mould and animal dander.

 This is a painless procedure used to examine the tissues inside the nose.
 It is carried out by our doctors during your consultation in order to ensure there are no structural issues or polyps present inside the nose.

-Hay Fever self-help tips
+Hay Fever avoidance measures and tips

 - Keep windows closed during peak pollen hours.